 What is the price or cost of natural gas for U.S. electric power producers?

-The U.S. Energy Information Administration (EIA) publishes data on the price and the cost of natural gas for electricity generation.
+The U.S. Energy Information Administration (EIA) publishes data on the price and on the cost of natural gas for electricity generation.
 The main difference between these two data series relates to the types of electricity producers that the data applies to and the sources of the data.
 The following information applies to data for the price and the cost of natural gas for electricity generation published since 2013.

 EIA collects natural gas cost data by survey from electric power plants with 200 megawatts (MW) of nameplate electricity generation capacity that are primarily fueled by natural gas.
 This cost includes all costs incurred in the purchase and delivery of natural gas to those power plants.
 The power plants are owned by electricity producers whose primary business is generating and selling electricity (electric utilities and independent power producers) and commercial and industrial entities with power plants that produce electricity primarily used in their facilities.